 - Once the nacho mince is cooked through, add the chopped coriander.
 Serve on corn chips, or with taco shells, sour cream, grated cheese, salsa, salad etc.

-- If freezing portions, allow to cool and transfer to heatproof/ freezer-proof containers.
+- If freezing portions of this nacho mince, allow to cool and transfer to heatproof/ freezer-proof containers.

 - You can also transfer this nacho mince to a food processor, and briefly blend if you want a finer texture, and to hide the veges further.